-• pre-teach content or vocabulary

-- use over-learning methods to consolidate the topics - set alternative activities for home learning - provide specifically targeted texts and resources appropriate for an individual student's reading ability, or provide additional apparatus or materials - Use metacognition Students who qualify, identification begins at the end of year 9 in line with The Joint Council for Qualifications (JCQ) Regulations for Exam Access Arrangements will be given the opportunity to make the most of this during lessons as their normal way of working.
+- pre-teach content or vocabulary. - use over-learning methods to consolidate the topics. - set alternative activities for home learning. - provide specifically targeted texts and resources appropriate for an individual student's reading ability or provide additional apparatus or materials. - Use metacognition.